-“Fiber to the Home” is far from being the only and most efficient technology to deliver Gigabit Internet access to subscribers.
-Retrofitting an existing (brownfield) Multi-Dwelling Unit (MDU) with fiber is complex and expensive.
+“Fiber to the Home” is far from the only and most ef cient technology to deliver Gigabit Internet access to subscribers.
+Retro tting an existing (brown eld) Multi-Dwelling Unit (MDU) with ber is complex and expensive.

 Positron's G.hn Aggregation Multiplexer (GAM) addresses the key challenge of delivering Gigabit Internet access to subscribers in MDUs and MTUs as well as dense clusters of Single Family Unit (SFU) homes.
 It leverages the existing telephone or coaxial infrastructure and instantly delivers near symmetrical Gigabit services at a fraction of the cost of other alternatives such as G.fast.

 The Positron GAM-12-M and GAM-24-M for Copper can deliver Gigabit services on telephone wires either on a single pair in SISO mode (500 feet or 150 meters) or using two (2) pairs on a single port (800 feet or 250 meters) in MIMO mode.

 The ITU-T G.9960 G.hn Wave-2 standard is designed to leverage the existing telephone, UTP, CAT-3 or CAT-5/5e wiring to deliver a Gigabit Internet service to each subscriber without the complexity and delays associated with in-building fiber installation.
 G.hn is increasingly used as an Access Technology by Operators looking to simplify their access network and backend infrastructure with an Ethernet-like technology that is highly scalable without some of the inherent complexity of DSL-related technologies sush as G.fast.